-Now that we're finished with the first season of The Handmaid's Tale, we're already looking ahead at what's to come.
-If you read the book, you'll know that the first finale ends in the same frustrating way the book ends: June is taken into a mysterious van and carted off to a mysterious future somewhere else.
+We're officially in some new fresh hell in 2018, and when it comes to The Handmaid's Tale, we're already looking ahead.
+If you read the book, you'll know that the first season finale ends in the same frustrating way the book ends: June is taken into a mysterious van and carted off to a mysterious future somewhere else.
 In this case, though, we don't have to wonder endlessly.
-The story will continue.
-Since we're venturing into uncharted territory beyond the books, the sky is pretty much the limit.
 How much can we uncover about the show's next chapter?
-Well, blessed be the fruit, we've got a lot to go over.
+Well, blessed be the fruit — we've got a lot to go over.
 Let's see what we could uncover (under his eye).

 1. It's Going to Be Longer